jacob-toller/jacob-toller.github.io/docs/index.md

 exclude: true
 ---

-Welcome to my site, theres not much to display on this landing page but the '[About](/About/)'
+Welcome to my site, theres not much to display on this landing page but the '[about](/about/)' probably has some more useful info for now.